 - Small gifts and vouchers Staff entertainment, for example, a ticket to an event

-- Non-business expenses while traveling overnight on business which are over the daily limit
+- Non-business expenses while travelling overnight on business which is over the daily limit

 - Telephone bills

 Remember that non-work, non-cash trivial benefits up to £50 are exempt from tax.

 So not paid regularly and not a contractual right, including:

 - Relocation expenses over £8000 (these are tax-free below £8000)